XiaoChen1992/CPSCI-307/README.md

 ### Late Work

 No late work will be accepted without prior permission.
-If you contact me at least one work day before the due date (unless faced with an emergency) with appropriate requests for an extension and/or makeup assignments, you will be given additional time to make up late assignments equal to the time lost due to the unforeseen circumstance.
+If you contact me at least one work day before the due date (unless faced with an emergency) with appropriate requests for an extension and/or makeup assignments, you will be given additional time to make up late assignments equal to the time lost due to unforeseen circumstances.

-**Any unexcused late (within 24 hours) will result 10% of score deduction for the assignment.
+**Any unexcused late (within 24 hours) will result 10% score deduction for the assignment.
 For example, your assignment's score is 89, because of the late, the score will drop to $ 89 \times 0.9 = 80.1$.
 If you submit your assignment late more than 24 hours, I will not accept it, the score will be 0.**

 You cannot re-do assignments for a better score.